Skip to main content

 Note that it is important to follow the manufacturer's instructions and guidelines when using a torque wrench to ensure accuracy and prevent damage to the tool or the equipment being worked on.

 The maximum torque for brass bolts can vary based on factors such as the type of brass, the size and length of the bolt, and the intended use.
-In general, the maximum torque for brass bolts is lower than for steel bolts of the same size.
+Generally, the maximum torque for brass bolts is lower than for steel bolts of the same size.

-Normally the product manual will state the correct maximum torque moment for the electrical connections.
+The product manual normally states the maximum torque moment for the electrical connections.
 But if this information is missing, use the below table for brass bolts, nuts or screws.

 Thread